 As we asked for permission to take photos in the store, the man in the back continued to bellow, "You're a star, I know it!
 Go on, get your cigar, and come see me."
 I was more than happy to oblige.
 After a quick review of the inventory, I purchased an Oliva Serie V Double Torro.
 Cut and torched, I took a few good draws and headed straight for the stand.

 Sherman put his newspaper down and prepped the stand for service.
 I climbed, sat down, took a quick puff, and he immediately went to work.
-While he cleaned the shoes, I tried to the man that I was not a star, but it's not clear that he understood or cared.
+While he cleaned the shoes, I tried to tell the man that I was not a star, but it's not clear that he understood or cared.
 Though I doubt many people walk into the shop with a photographer in tow, my guess is that he treats everyone with the same positive gustoa constant salesman.

 Through the shine, Sherman gave me his take on life, especially pertaining to the pursuit of dating women.
 "The first thing women do is look at your shoesthis is what I try to tell these men (motioning around the office buildings surrounding us)if you don't take care of your shoes; women ain't interested."
 He continued, "When you go to the church picnic, the first thing they look at is your shoes.
 And if they like your shoes, next thing they ask is what kind of car you drive.
 And if they like your car, next they ask what you got in your pocket.
 And if you say, I have money in my pocket, then they say, okay, I'll let you take me out for a chicken and steak dinner."